Skip Navigation

 While the AC takes center stage, your furnace sits idle for about six months.
 This allows dirt and dust to accumulate in the system components, which prevents your furnace from running its best.
 If you turn the system on in the fall without properly cleaning the fans, that dirt and dust will blow right back into your home.
 Internal system maintenance is best left to a professional service technician; it’s a messy job and can damage your system if it’s not done properly.

-We recently launched a Loyalty Rewards Program that makes annual maintenance worth remembering.
-The more consecutive HVAC maintenance agreements you sign with us, the more credit you earn toward a future system purchase when that time comes.
+Bell Brothers recently launched a Loyalty Rewards Program that makes annual maintenance even more valuable.
+The more consecutive HVAC maintenance agreements you sign, the more credit you earn toward a future system purchase.

 Bell Brothers wants to help keep your HVAC system running efficiently and reliably all year long.
-Give us a call at 515-337-2456 or contact us online to schedule your next HVAC preventive maintenance appointment.
+Contact us online to schedule your next HVAC preventative maintenance appointment.

 Thermostat Settings